mahmoudai1/No-Sleep/README.md

 # I. Description of the Selected Problem:
 • Each year, nearly 100,000 traffic crashes can be attributed to drowsy driving, including more than 1,500 deaths and over 70,000 injuries according to the <ins>**U.S.**</ins> National Highway Traffic Safety Administration.
 Most drowsy driving accidents occur between midnight and 6 a.m. among drivers who are alone in their vehicles (Medicalxpress.com, 2018).
 So, I tried to solve this problem by myself.
-The Application is developed using Amazon Rekognition Algorithm for detecting whether “EyesOpen” is True or False.
+The Application is developed using Amazon Rekognition for detecting whether “EyesOpen” is True or False.

 # II.
 What the Application does: